QR Codes: What Are They and How to Generate One

 How to best use QR codes will likely depend on your industry.
 Restaurants, for example, can create them to improve ordering for customers, while retail stores can generate codes to support a contactless checkout for purchases.

-Facilitate safer payments
+Facilitate faster payments

 Provide touch-free menus